Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): -soft-like spectra for the point

-Fig. 2 presents the partial low-lying level evolutions from the \textrm{U(5)} limit to the \textrm{SU(3)} degenerate point for $N=6$ as a function of $\eta$.
+\textbf{The top figure of} Fig. 2 presents the partial low-lying level evolutions from the \textrm{U(5)} limit to the \textrm{SU(3)} degenerate point for $N=6$ as a function of $\eta$.
 The choice of the boson number $N=6$ correponds to $^{196}$Pt.
 (In the previous paper \cite{Wang22}, $N=7$ is discussed for the $^{110}$Cd.)
 It's clear that the four lowest $0^{+}$ states are all degenerate if $\eta=1.0$.
-The key finding is that the $4_{1}^{+}$ state and the $2_{2}^{+}$ state are degenerate, as well as the triplet of states $6_{1}^{+}$, $4_{2}^{+}$, $3_{1}^{+}$.
-This degeneracy can hold for some higher levels, which indicates a O(5) partial dynamical symmetry.
+The key finding is that the $4_{1}^{+}$ state and the $2_{2}^{+}$ state are degenerate, as well as the triplet states $6_{1}^{+}$, $4_{2}^{+}$, $3_{1}^{+}$.
+This degeneracy can hold for some higher levels.
 Unfortunately the reason for this degeneracy is still unknown.
 This unexpected $\gamma$-softness is found in Ref. \cite{Wang22}.